scottsuk0306/EasyQuant/README.md

 # EasyQuant
-Quantize huggingface model to GGUF, GPTQ, and AWQ.
+Quantize 🤗 model to GGUF, GPTQ, and AWQ.